 Near the flower market is a new restaurant that is making waves in Amsterdam and surrounding areas.
 It is called The Vegan Junk Food Bar.
 I know people have very strong opinions when it comes to vegan food, but this restaurant is something else!
 The interior is super hip and trendy and the food options are unreal.
 You can get anything from a burger to sashimi to cheesy fries and all of the options are 100% vegan.

 I am a vegetarian, but I have brought countless non-veg friends with me and they have loved it!
 They have even said some of the options were better than the meat alternative.

 Check out Rembrandtplein

 Rembrandt square is a big and famous square filled with restaurants, coffee shops, bars, cafes, fast-food restaurants, souvenir shops and more.
 It is also home to Rembrandt’s famous “The Night Watch”.
 This square is one of the most popular areas in Amsterdam and is always buzzing with activity and full of people having a good time.
-This is a great area to find a restaurant and get a nice drink while watching all the activity within the square.
+This is a great area to find a restaurant and get a nice drink while watching all the activities within the square.

 Rembrandtplein is also home to a wide range of bars and clubs and is a very popular place to go to experience Amsterdam nightlife.
-However, this area is quite touristy and not many locals venture to this square for a night out.
-If you want to have a drink with the Dutch you will have to venture to less known areas of the city.
+However, this area is quite touristy, and not many locals venture to this square for a night out.
+If you want to have a drink with the Dutch you will have to venture to less-known areas of the city.
 Nonetheless, with just 2 days in Amsterdam, this is a great spot to check out both during the day and at night.